-I. We believe, that God did from eternity choose some of fallen men to everlasting life in Christ Jesus; not on account of any goodness which he foresaw would be found in them, rendering them more worthy of his choice than the rest whom he passed by, but according to his sovereign good pleasure.
-The Lord hath mercy on whom he will have mercy.
-The number and aggravations of men's sins are not the cause of any being passed by in the decree of election; for God hath chosen some of the chief of sinners: nor is the comparative fewness of men's sins the cause why any of them are appointed to obtain salvation through our Lord Jesus Christ; for every sinner deserves eternal death; and no sinner is saved but by free grace.
-II.
-God, who is infinite in goodness, exercises it freely according to the counsel of his own will.
-His choosing of some to eternal life is a display of unmerited goodness to them; and the rest of fallen men whom he passed by and left to perish in their sins, are not hereby injured: God, who is just and good, withholds nothing from them which they can claim as due to them.
-He gave men eminent rank among his creatures, endowing them with rational and immortal souls; and they employ all these endowments, which render them higher than the beasts of the field, in rebellion against their Creator and Lord.
-He gives them many good things belonging to the present life, and these they employ in sinning against him.
-He is long-suffering towards them, and they become so much the more hardened in their iniquities.
-He condemns, and, at length, casts them down under his wrath; but the reason why he thus condemns and punishes them, is not his passing by them in the decree of election, but their own wickedness; and this wickedness is voluntary.
-Though the Lord is said to harden them, he does so, only by leaving them to the power of their own evil inclinations; by not bestowing on them that grace which softens the heart, the giving of their that grace which solvens the heart, the giving of which depends upon his solvereign pleasure; and by permitting snares and temptations to stand in their way.-They sin without any force com-pelling them.
-When the Lord gives up men to their own hearts' lusts, they walk in their own counsels, choosing and loving that way, the end of which is death
+His choosing of some to eternal life is a display of unmerited goodness to them; and the rest of fallen men whom He passed by and left to perish in their sins, are not hereby injured: God, who is just and good, withholds nothing from them which they can claim as due to them.
+He gave men eminent rank among His creatures, endowing them with rational and immortal souls; and they employ all these endowments, which render them higher than the beasts of the field, in rebellion against their Creator and Lord.
+He gives them many good things belonging to the present life, and these they employ in sinning against Him.
+He is long suffering towards them, and they become so much the more hardened in their iniquities.
+He condemns, and, at length, easts them down under His wrath; but the reason why He thus condemns and punishes them, is not His passing by them, in the decree of election, but their own wickedness; and this wickedness is voluntary.
+Though the Lord is said to harden them, He does so, only by leaving them to the power of their own evil inclinations; by not bestowing on them that grace which softens the heart, the giving of which depends upon His sovereign pleasure; and by permitting snares and temptations to stand in their way.
+They sin without any force compelling them.
+When the Lord gives up men to their own hearts' lusts, they walk in their own counsels, choosing and loving that way, the end of which is death.